 Craig is Adjunct Professor at UTS and sits on the Boards of Advance, the Creative Industries Taskforce and Conscious Capitalism Australia.
 Craig has also served as Co-Chairman and Chief Creative Officer for Publicis Mojo in Australia, Chairman of the Australasian Writers and Art Directors Club and Deputy Chair of The Communications Council.

-In his spare time he founded Brandkarma.com, the world's first brand-centric social media platform.
-He blogs and tweets, and has written the most popular column for Campaign Asia-Pacific for the past three years.
+In 2014 he co-founded Sendle - Australia's first 100% Carbon Neutral Delivery Service.
+He blogs and tweets, and has wrote the most popular column for Campaign Asia-Pacific for several years running.

 He also happens to be the fastest Australian to run a marathon at the North Pole.